brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 }
 ```

-We have written a `@CustomValidator()` because it's easy to a pass validation function in that.
+We have written a `@CustomValidator()` because it's convenient to a pass validation function in that.
 The implementation of the `@CustomValidator()` looks like the code sample below.
 For more information on this, I would
 advice to consult [the docs](https://github.com/typestack/class-validator#custom-validation-decorators)